digidotcom/xbee-micropython/README.md

 MicroPython platforms.
 This project includes code from [micropython-lib][micropython-lib].

-The repository is used by the **XBee MicroPython plugin for PyCharm** to get the available samples, libraries platforms and stubs and facilitate the process of creating and launching MicroPython applications in XBee devices.
+The repository is used by the **Digi XBee MicroPython PyCharm Plugin** to get the available samples, libraries platforms and stubs and facilitate the process of creating and launching MicroPython applications in XBee devices.
 This means that you don't need to clone it unless you want to contribute